RMITLibrary/easy_cite/2022-build/markdown/aglc4.md

 -	The Australian Guide to Legal Citation (AGLC) 4th ed, 2018 is a required referencing style for students enrolled in the Juris Doctor program at RMIT University.

--	Use [*Australian Guide to Legal Citation* (4<sup>th</sup> ed, 2018)](https://www.mulr.com.au/aglc/AGLC4-2021-v1.pdf), published by Melbourne University Law Review Association Inc. to clarify referencing rules or if you need more examples.
+-	Use <a href="https://www.mulr.com.au/aglc/AGLC4-2021-v1.pdf" target="_blank">*Australian Guide to Legal Citation* (4<sup>th</sup> ed, 2018)</a> (opens in a new tab), published by Melbourne University Law Review Association Inc. to clarify referencing rules or if you need more examples.
 This guide is based on this publication.

 ###### end-subtype-content